 6. Amphitheater Hike

 The Amphitheater Hike is another hiking gem found in the Drakensberg Mountains.
+This is a challenging trek and amongst the hardest hikes in the world.
 The trail begins at the Sentinel car park and takes about 7 hours in total to complete.

 The hike takes you up to the top of Tugela Falls - the world’s second highest waterfall.
 From up here you have unparalleled views of the surrounding escarpment.
 Seeing the water flow down the mountain from way up high is a striking sight to behold.